Jointly provided by Dannemiller and continuED Medical.

 The paradigm shift in aesthetics to a more three-dimensional focus will revolutionize the practice of aesthetic medicine.
 It will create great growth opportunities for practitioners willing to embrace this best practice approach.
 However, it is a major shift from traditional aesthetic dogma and strays from conventional principles and teaching, thus resulting in a shift in aesthetic training and education as well.
 The Aesthetic Blueprint training initiative is built and taught by real innovators in aesthetic medicine who are willing to share their experience and successful insights as part of this advance training initiative.

-To address these unmet educational needs, The Aesthetic Blueprint training initiative will begin with a series of 2-day nationwide training seminars.
+To address these unmet educational needs, The Aesthetic Blueprint training initiative will conduct a series of 2.5-day nationwide training seminars.
 Each seminar comprises intense instruction that includes live lectures, hands-on training and clinical demonstrations.
 The seminars will be moderated by several well renowned aesthetic experts who will provide guidance and instruction throughout the course of the individualized training.
 The Aesthetic Blueprint training initiative will provide participants with the learning experience, hands-on training and follow-up resource to ensure successful implementation into clinical practice.

 Accreditation and Certification